jedwards1211/metacave/README.md

           "distUnit": "m",                  Required - the default unit for all distances in this fixed station group

+          "ellipsoid": "WGS84",             Required - must be WGS84, but this field is required for the sake of making the data unambiguous to a reader who hasn't read this spec

+          "datum": "WGS84",                 Required - must be WGS84, but this field is required for the sake of making the data unambiguous to a reader who hasn't read this spec

           "stations": {
             "A1": {                         This is the fixed position for station A1